-As required under the NASDAQ listing standards, a majority of the members of a listed company's Board of Directors must qualify as "independent," as affirmatively determined by the Board of Directors.
-The Board consults with the Company's counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of NASDAQ, as in effect from time to time.
+As required under the Nasdaq listing standards, a majority of the members of a listed company's Board of Directors must qualify as "independent," as affirmatively determined by the Board of Directors.
+The Board consults with the Company's counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.

-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board of Directors has affirmatively determined that the following eleven directors are independent directors within the meaning of the applicable NASDAQ listing standards: Dr. Mario, Mr. Daly, Ms. Demski, Dr. Gilliss, Mr. Greissing, Dr. Leonard, Mr. Machado, Dr. Meyer, Mr. Middleton, Dr. Niedel, and Mr. Renaud.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board of Directors has affirmatively determined that the following eight directors are independent directors within the meaning of the applicable Nasdaq listing standards: Mr. Daly, Ms. Demski, Dr. Gilliss, Mr. Greissing, Mr. Machado, Dr. Meyer, Mr. Middleton, and Mr. Renaud.
 In making this determination, the Board of Directors found that none of these directors had a material or other disqualifying relationship with the Company.
-Following our Annual Meeting, assuming the election of our three nominees for director named in these proxy materials, we will have eight independent directors and one non-independent director, Dr. Berrey, who serves as our President and Chief Executive Officer.